-(Mark O dne) □ REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR 12(g) OF THE SECURITIES EXCHANGE ACT OF 1934 or \boxtimes ☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the For the fiscal year ended December 31, 2018. or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the For the transition period from to or SHELL COMPANY REPORT PURSUA ANT TO SECTION 13 OR 15(d) OF THE SECURITIES I EXCHANGE ACT OF 1934 Date of event requiring this shell company report t For the transition period from to Commission file number: 001-35147 Renren Inc. (Exact name of Registrant as specified in its charter) N/A (Translation of Registrant's name into English) Cayman Islands (Jurisdiction of incorporation or organization) 5/F, North Wing 18 Jiuxianqiao Middle Road Chaoyang District, Beijing 100016 People's Republic of China (Address of principal executive offices) Thomas Jintao Ren, Chief Financial Officer Telephone: +86 10-8448-1818 Email: ir@renren-inc.com 5/F, North Wing 18 Jiuxianqiao Middle Road Chaoyang District, Beijing 100016 People's Republic of China (Name, Telephone, Email and/or Facsimile number and Address of Company Contact Person) Securities registered pursuant to Section 12(b) of the Act: Name of each exchange Title of each class Trading symbol(s) on which registered an depositary shares, each representing 15 Class A ordinary shares RENN The New York Stock Exchange Class A Class A ordinary shares, par value US\$0.001 per share The New York Stock Exchange
+(Mark One) ☐ REGISTRATION STATEMENT PURSU JANT TO SECTION 12(b) OR 12(g) OF THE SECURIT IES EXCHANGE ACT OF 1934 or CTION 13 OR 15(d) OF THE SECURITIES EXCHANG E ACT OF 1934 For the fiscal year ended December 31, 2018. or ☐ TRANSITION REPORT PURSUANT TO O SECTION 13 OR 15(d) OF THE SECURITIES EXCH ANGE ACT OF 1934 For the transition period from to or □ SHELL COMPANY REPORT PURSUAN NT TO SECTION 13 OR 15(d) OF THE SECURITIES F EXCHANGE ACT OF 1934 Date of event requiring this shell company report t For the transition period from to Commission file number: 001-35147 Renren Inc. (Exact name of Registrant as specified in its charter) N/A (Translation of Registrant's name into English) Cayman Islands (Jurisdiction of incorporation or organization) 5/F, North Wing 18 Jiuxianqiao Middle Road Chaoyang District, Beijing 100016 People's Republic of China (Address of principal executive offices) (Name, Telephone, F Thomas Jintao Ren, Chief Financial Officer Telephone: +86 10-8448-1818 Email: ir@renren-inc.com 5/F, North Wing 18 Jiuxianqiao Middle Road Chaoyang District, Beijing 100016 People's Republic of China Email and/or Facsimile number and Address of Compan ıy Contact Person) Se ecurities registered pursuant to Section 12(b) of the Act: Title of each class Trading symbol(s) Name of each exchange on which registered American depositary shares, each representing 15 Class A ordinary shares RENN The New York Stock Exchange Class A ordinary shares, par value U\$\$0.001 per share ILLIUI The New York Stock Exchange

-Not for trading, but only in connection with the listing on The New York Stock Exchange of American depositary shares ("ADSs").
+^{} Not for trading, but only in connection with the listing on The New York Stock Exchange of American depositary shares ("ADSs").